1) Dr. Fernando Ramirez

 2) The

-Diacrin Corporation (Massachusetts, USA)
+Diacrin Corporation (USA)

 sponsored another xenotransplantation clinical trial.
 Specifically, Drs